MaxVMH/mijnscore/README.md

 * When a match has finished, enter the score and let mijnscore calculate the user points and rankings from the administrator menu.
 You can also calculate the teams points and rankings.

-* Relationships between leagues is modelled after the Belgian play-offs system.
+* Relationships between leagues is modeled after the Belgian play-offs system.
 Example: League A is for the regular season.
 League B is for the play-offs and has a relationship with League A. The season overall user ranking in League B includes half of the points of League A.